fmilthaler/FinQuant/README.md

 Also, the optimisation of a portfolio and its visualisation based on a *Monte Carlo* is shown.

 Finally, *FinQuant*'s visualisation methods allow for overlays, if this is desired.
 Thus, with only the following few lines of code, one can create an overlay of the *Monte Carlo* run, the *Efficient Frontier*, its optimised portfolios for *Minimum Volatility* and *Maximum Sharpe Ratio*, as well as the portfolio's individual stocks.

+### Clustering stocks

+`./example/Example-Cluster-Stocks.py`: This example shows how to use an instance of `finquant.portfolio.Portfolio`, allocate stocks with k-means clustering algorithms to various clusters to evaluate cumulative daily returns and volatility, one can make a decision to invest or exclude stocks from the portfolio

+- Elbow curve to make decision about optimal number of clusters
+- A plot with clustered by return and volatility stocks and centroids.
+- Plots with clusters and their daily return cumulative sum over the given period